SimplySylvia/Intro-Sass/README.md

 The import abilty allows us to import partials into our Sass code.

 With standard css everytime you use @import it creates an HTTP request for each css file.
-Sass improves this by compiling the partials into one css file so the browser only runs a sigle HTTP request.
-Simple to use and effeciant.
+Sass improves this by compiling the partials into one css file so the browser only runs a single HTTP request.
+Simple to use and efficiant.

 ##### How to use